Tiniifan/InazumaElevenGoScript/README.md

 10. Make sure you have checked "always use this app to open .nut"
 11. Click on Ok
 12. Now you can compile any .nut by clicking on it, you will get a file with the same name but the extension .nutb
+> - sq-compiler-2.2.4.exe is a clean file, I got it by building the Squirrel source, if you don't trust me, build the source with visual studio by yourself [here](https://sourceforge.net/projects/squirrel/files/squirrel2/squirrel%202.2.3%20stable/)
+> - Even if the game uses version 2.2.3, the 2.2.4 compiler works I had no problem
+> - Be careful when you link the .bat with the .nut each time you click on a .nut it will compile it, so if you just want to see a script open your notepad first and click on open to open the .nut (or drag the .nut file in your notepad window)